Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsection{Dataset}

-We use OPFData dataset \cite{lovett_opfdata_nodate}, the largest open-source ACOPF dataset available, containing 300,000 instances per grid.
-The dataset covers 10 grids from Power Grid Library \cite{babaeinejadsarookolaee_power_2021}.
-Each dataset has two variants: 1) 'full topology' with default grid topology, where active and reactive loads vary independently by $\pm 20\%$ of nominal values.
-2) 'N-1 topology' where each sample additionally has a randomly disconnected component (branch or generator).
-We use six grids from the dataset for our experiments: 14, 30, 57, 118, 500 and 2,000 buses.
-We refer to \cite{lovett_opfdata_nodate} for more details on how the data is generated and the data format.
+We use 3 open-source ACOPF datasets for validating our approach.
+The OPFData \cite{lovett_opfdata_nodate} and PGLearn \cite{klamkin_pglearn_2025} datasets are publicly available, and we generate the Datakit dataset with the GridFM-datakit tool \cite{puech_gridfm-datakit-v1_2025}.
+Each dataset has two variants: 'full topology' dataset with the default grid topology and 'N-1 topology' dataset, which has a randomly disconnected component (branch or generator).
+Where available, we use 6 grids from each dataset for our experiments: 14, 30, 57, 118, 500 and 2000-bus grids.
+In addition to N-1 topology variations, GridFM-datakit allows variation in generator costs and network parameters, potentially increasing the diversity of dispatch patterns.
+We provide details on the settings we use for GridFM-datakit data generation in the appendix \ref{appendix-C}.